-The Department of Rural Resilience and Innovation (RRI) in partnership with Research Institute for Environment, Energy and Economics (RIEEE) has awarded seed grants to five collaborative research projects.
+The newest Department in the College of Arts and Sciences, the Department of Rural Resilience and Innovation (RRI) in partnership with Research Institute for Environment, Energy and Economics (RIEEE) has awarded seed grants to five collaborative research projects at $5,000 each for a total of $25,000.
 The seed grants were established to help fund research or service-learning class collaborations that aid in innovating rural health, resilient growth and rural-urban interdependence.

 The Department of Rural Resilience and Innovation is housed in Appalachian State University’s College of Arts and Sciences and was created to build partnerships with rural stakeholders and to share university resources to provide a mainframe for those involved with rural community partners across the university.
 RIEEE facilitates opportunities for multidisciplinary research and scholarship to foster a deeper understanding and appreciation for how the sustainable use of our social, cultural, economic and natural capital positively impacts society.